SamueleGerminiani/usm-t/README.md

 ```

 - List of evaluation strategies to use
-- They will appear in the summary report in the same order as in this xml
+- They will appear in the summary report in the same order as in this XML

+## Generating synthetic benchmarks
+See tool/synthetic_gen/README.md

 ## Citations